StubHub – Financial Reporting & Systems Integration

 The results speak for themselves.
 StubHub’s transaction processing capabilities increased from $250,000 to $1.5 million per day following the implementation of Help4Access’s solution, boosting StubHub’s overall value by 10 percent thanks to the improved accuracy, efficiency and marketing effectiveness.

 With the newly integrated system StubHub was also able to apply web analytics, resulting in an 8.5 percent increase in revenue in 2006 and generating $5.4 million of additional revenue in that year alone.
 Acquired by eBay in 2007 for $310 million, StubHub continues to thrive in the aftermarket ticket sales market.

-Help4Access is a leader in database solutions delivering its expertise to the e-commerce, health care, financial services and education industries providing scalable custom applications which give customers the competitive advantage to win.
-Help4Access have been in business since 1997 and have written hundreds of custom database applications leveraging the rapid application development possible with the Microsoft Access tool.
-Help4Access creates solutions for some of the biggest companies in the world like Wells Fargo, Hewitt Packard and Google as well as many smaller pre-IPO start-up type companies.
+Help4Access is a leader in on-time, on-budget customized database solutions that give scalability and competitive advantage to clients in e-commerce, manufacturing, government sector, utilities, health care, financial services and education.
+Since being founded in 1997, Help4Access has written and delivered hundreds of successful custom database applications that leverage its rapid application expertise and proven, reusable code libraries.
+Help4Access creates solutions for some of the biggest global brands such as Wells Fargo, Hewitt Packard and Google as well as many smaller pre-IPO and startup companies.

-“We’re very proud to be part of StubHub’s incredible success story” says Sasha, “by implementing an integrated, Microsoft Access centric solution, we were able to deliver the customization needed to fuel StubHub’s phenomenal growth with zero downtime and within budget.”
+“We’re very proud to be part of StubHub’s incredible success story” says Sasha, “by implementing an integrated, Microsoft Access centric solution, we were able to deliver the customization needed to fuel StubHub’s phenomenal growth with zero downtime.
+We delivered on time and within budget.”